stackrox/infra/DEPLOYMENT.md

 To then apply that chart to the development cluster, run:

-`make install-development`
+`make install-development-with-rendered`

 To do everything in one command, run:

-`make deploy-development`
+`make install-development`

-Note: If the development server version does not change then `make deploy-development` will not result in a running `infra-server` that reflects your local changes.
-A brute force way to ensure an update is to delete the `infra-server-deployment` deployment in the `infra` namespace.
-It will be recreated by `make deploy-development`.
+Note: This will always bounce the infra server pods.

 ### Production